1994, acrylic on canvas, 100 x 100 cm

 “Bohren und das was bleibt”, 8.9. – 7.10.2017, Schaumbad – Freies Atelierhaus Graz.

 …soon more about the exhibition on the Tonto Website.
-In the meantime some photos:
+In the meantime view some photos:

-contribution to the exhibition “Ohne Start kein Ziel” (without start no goal) at “kunsthaus muerz”, Mürzzuschlag, 2016, curated by Sabina Hörtner.
-The exhibition deals with different aspects of travelling.
+Contribution to the exhibition “Ohne Start kein Ziel” (Without Start No Goal) at kunsthaus muerz, Mürzzuschlag, 2016, curated by Sabina Hörtner.
+The exhibition dealt with different aspects of travelling.

 Within the exhibition I did the workshop “The box and a secret” with gifted young people from the region.

 more about the exhibition (in german): kunsthaus muerz

 My contribution to the exhibition “Depression”, curated by Kabinett and shown at KabinettPASSAGE, MQ21, Vienna, 2016

 Episode #3, is part of an ongoing story collection about being on the road.
 Published as Kabinett-Heft #32, 2015, in collaboration with Helmut Kaplan.